oskarth/covcred/_posts/2020-04-11-face-masks.md

 tags: [claim, WHO, face-mask]
 ---

+*NOTE: This post is still a work in progress and is expected to change**

 ## Claim

 > “If you are healthy, you only need to wear a mask if you are taking care of a person with suspected 2019-nCoV infection.”